-Analysis of school-wide data at the end of 2018 beginning of 2019 identified the need for accelerating progress for a number of students across the school.
-Whole school Reading data: 56% of students are achieving 'below' and 'well below' in Reading across the school.
-Maori students in Reading: 58% of Maori students reading was 'below' or 'well at the beginning of 2019 school year.
-In comparison 46% of non-pasifika students are achieving 'below' or 'well below' national curriculum level.
-50% of Pasifika students are achieving 'below' or 'well below' and 'well below' in Reading across the school.
-Maori students in Writing: 54% of Maori students writing was 'below' or 'well at the beginning of 2019 school year.
-In comparison 35% of Pasifika students are achieving 'below' or 'well below' national curriculum level.
-35% of Other ethnic students are achieving 'below' or 'well below' national curriculum level in Writing.
+Analysis of school-wide data at the end of 2022 beginning of 2023 identified the need for accelerating progress for several students across the school.
+Whole school Reading data: 46% of Year 3, 52% of Year 4 and 55% of Year 5 students are achieving 'below' and 'well below' in Reading across the school.
+Maori students in Reading: 73% of Maori students reading was 'below' or 'well below' at the beginning of 2023 school year.
+In comparison 55% of Pasifika students are achieving 'below' or 'well below' national curriculum level in Reading.

+Writing data at the beginning of the year showed that 67% of Year 4 students and 66% of our Year 5 students are achieving 'below' and 'well below' in Writing across the school.
+Maori students in Writing: 60% of Maori students writing was 'below' or 'well below' at the beginning of 2023 school year.
+In comparison 46% of Pasifika students are achieving 'below' or 'well below' national curriculum level.
+46% of Pakeha, 54% Asian and 14% MELAA are achieving 'below' or 'well below' the national curriculum level in Writing.
 This has identified two cohorts of students that need intensive support programmes to accelerate their achievement levels.
-These programmes will include Reading Recovery, Quick60, and Remedial Reading.
-We are also going to be involved in 2019 a Writing PLD which will be including exploring PACT, reading/writing links and formative/summative assessment.
+Teachers will continue PLD on Formative Assessment PLD for 2023 with Vision Education which will include the analysis student achievement data, feed forward, feedback, assessment tools, informing next teaching and learning steps.

 Action s to achieve targets Led by Budget/FTTE Timeframe 1) Regular review of assessment data with staff with a specific in-depth focus on the target groups of students.
-Senior Leadership Team Ongoing 2) Analyse the assessment data of the target students identifying their specific learning needs.
-Principal Ongoing throughout the year 3) Develop teaching programmes that will support, encourage and target the identified learning needs of the target students.
-Principal Term 1 4) Work with the Kiwi Schools to gain support in achieving our goal through the 'Learning with Digital' PLD. e-Learning Team Term 1-4 5) Provide release for team leaders to hold regular monitoring meetings to discuss the progress of our target students.
-Reliever .2 FTTE Ongoing 6) Provide support and guidance to teaching staff in ongoing planning and developing of the action plan for accelerated learning programming.
-Senior Leadership Team Ongoing 7) Work with families around ways they can support students at home. - Parent Conference Goal Setting/Next Steps.
-Principal Ongoing Term 2 8) Meet with each target student regularly to discuss their individual goal, the steps to achieve it and the progress to date.
-Class Teachers Ongoing Initiate Term 1 9) Carry out regular and ongoing anecdotal notes, observations and assessments of target groups to identify changing needs and adapt programmes accordingly.
-Senior Leaders Term 1-4 10 Literacy and Math Leaders to provide student achievement data using assessment tools to identify what is happening, what is the data telling us, what support is required, next steps.
+SLT Ongoing 2) Analyse the assessment data of the target students identifying their specific learning needs.
+Principal Ongoing throughout the year 3) 4) Develop teaching programmes that will support, encourage, and target the identified learning needs of the target students.
+Develop a Structured Literacy programme to target 'gaps' in the Junior school programme.
+Literacy Leader Jude Parkes Term 1 5) Work with the Kiwi Schools to gain support in achieving our goal through the 'Learning with Digital' PLD. e-Learning Team Term 1-4 6) Provide release for team leaders to hold regular monitoring meetings to discuss the progress of our target students.
+Reliever .2 FTTE Ongoing 7) Provide support and guidance to teaching staff in ongoing planning and developing of the action plan for accelerated learning programming.
+Senior Leadership Team Ongoing 8) Work with families around ways they can support students at home. - Parent Conference Goal Setting/Next Steps.
+Talanoa Ako Pasifika Parent Programme.
+Literacy Leader Principal Ongoing Term 2 9) Meet with each target student regularly to discuss their individual goal, the steps to achieve it and the progress to date.
+Class Teachers Ongoing Initiate Term 1 10 Carry out regular and ongoing anecdotal notes, observations, and assessments of target groups to identify changing needs and adapt programmes accordingly.
+Senior Leaders Term 1-4 11) Literacy and Math Leaders to provide student achievement data using assessment tools to identify what is happening, what is the data telling us, what support is required, next steps.
 Literacy & Math Curriculum Leader Ongoing